 Data Monetization: A New Way to Grow Revenue

-Data monetization is an emerging discipline that is seeing high rates of growth.
-A report published by Allied Market Research shows the global data monetization market was valued at $2.1 billion in 2020, with a projected compound annual growth rate (CAGR) of 22.1 percent from 2021 to 2030.
+Data monetization has seen explosive growth.
+Allied Market Research valued the global data monetization market at $2.1 billion in 2020, projecting a compound annual growth rate (CAGR) of over 22 percent through 2030.
+By 2025, the market was estimated to have more than doubled.

 A McKinsey Global survey found that respondents at high-performing companies “are three times more likely than others to say their monetization efforts contribute more than 20 percent to company revenues.”
-In another report published by Data Bridge Market Research, data monetization is forecasted to grow by 21.95 percent between 2022 through 2029.
+AI has accelerated this trend: companies with unified customer data can now use predictive analytics and AI decisioning to extract value from data that previously sat dormant in silos.

 How Prioritizing First-Party Data Enables Data Monetization